 Welcome to the second half of my two-part series on blogathons.
 Last time, we talked about blogathon participation.
 This time, I will give you some tips for hosting your own blogathon.

 So, you’ve decided that you want to host your own blogathon.
-First thing’s first, though.
+You should go find Managed web hosting services!
+But first thing’s first, though.

 Choosing your topic